pingcap/tispark/docs/design/2022-08-11-normalize-client.md

 client (`tikv-client` module).
 The upstream (`tikv/client-java`) provides a dedicated Java client to interact with `tikv`.
-Due to the duplication of a large number of functions, `tispark` hopes to use the upstream client to handle the interaction with `tikv`, and migrate its own client module related functions to the upstream, only Maintain some information that `tispark` itself needs to retain to reduce the complexity of `tispark`.
+Due to the duplication of a large number of functions, `tispark` hopes to use the upstream client to handle the interaction with `tikv`, and migrate its own client module related functions to the upstream, only maintain some information that `tispark` itself needs to retain to reduce the complexity of `tispark`.

 ## Detailed Design